Denis Donaldson: Investigation

+Defamation case

 On 20 September 2016, BBC Northern Ireland's Spotlight aired a programme in which a British spy (known only as "Martin") who had infiltrated the IRA claimed that Thomas “Slab” Murphy and other leading South Armagh Republicans had demanded the killing of Donaldson and that it would have been sanctioned by Gerry Adams.
 The agent stated, "I know from my experience in the IRA that murders have to be approved by the leadership".
 When he was asked specifically who he was referring to, he went on: "Gerry Adams, he gives the final say."
 'Martin' also dismissed claims the Real IRA was responsible for Donaldson's killing, saying they made the claim "for the kudos, a forlorn hope that someone might take them more seriously these days".

-On 23 September the solicitor of the Donaldson family after speaking with senior members of the Gardaí said that the allegation was "absolute nonsense" and also that "It does not marry in any way with the lines of inquiry that have been progressed by the Garda or by the police ombudsman."
+On 23 September, the solicitor of the Donaldson family after speaking with senior members of the Gardaí said that the allegation was "absolute nonsense" and also that "It does not marry in any way with the lines of inquiry that have been progressed by the Garda or by the police ombudsman."
 Adams's solicitor also denied his client had any knowledge or involvement in the killing.

 A Real IRA army council member also denied the claim, he said "Let me be clear about this.
 A claim of responsibility was made by (the Real IRA) in 2009 and it was correct.
 Gerry Adams had absolutely nothing to do with the execution of British agent Denis Donaldson.
 The Provisional IRA wasn't involved in any shape or form.
 I don't know why allegations that the Provos did it are now being made but they are totally untrue."